David A. Wolfe: Awards and achievements

 In 2005, Wolfe received the Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science from the Canadian Psychological Association.
 He was also presented with the 2007 Blanche L. Ittleson Award for Outstanding Achievement in the Delivery of Children's Services and the Promotion of Children's Mental Health from the American Orthopsychiatric Association.
-His recent books include Adolescent Risk Behaviors: Why teens experiment and strategies to keep them safe (with P. Jaffe & C. Crooks; Yale University Press, 2006); Child abuse: Implications for child development and psychopathology, 2nd Edition (Sage, 1999); and Abnormal Child Psychology, 4th edition (with E. Mash; Wadsworth, 2009).
+His recent books include Adolescent Risk Behaviors: Why teens experiment and strategies to keep them safe (with P. Jaffe & C. Crooks; Yale University Press, 2006); Child abuse: Implications for child development and psychopathology, 2nd Edition (Sage, 1999); and Abnormal Child Psychology, 8th edition (with E. Mash; Wadsworth, 2021).

 Wolfe is a founding member of the Center for Research & Education on Violence Against Women and Children at the University of Western Ontario, where he and colleague Peter Jaffe coined the term "Children of Battered Women" and "Children Exposed to Domestic Violence", now used widely within the mental health and justice systems.
-He recently published an updated book in this area (with P.Jaffe and M. Campbell - Growing Up with Domestic Violence: Assessment, Intervention & Prevention Strategies for Children & Adolescents).
+He recently published an updated book in this area (with P. Jaffe and M. Campbell - Growing Up with Domestic Violence: Assessment, Intervention & Prevention Strategies for Children & Adolescents).

-His expertise in the field of child and adolescent psychology has led him to testify as an expert, in multiple cases; including the high-profile case of sexual abuse at Mount Cashel Orphan age in Newfoundland run by The Christian Brothers of Ireland in Canada.
-Wolfe also provided expert evidence into the Cornwall Public Inquiry into historical sexual abuse in that community.
+His expertise in the field of child and adolescent psychology has led him to testify as an expert in multiple cases, including the high-profile case of sexual abuse at Mount Cashel Orphanage in Newfoundland run by The Christian Brothers of Ireland in Canada.
+Wolfe also provided expert evidence for the Cornwall Public Inquiry into historical sexual abuse in that community.
 He is cited extensively by Judge Normand Glaude in the inquiry report as one of the leading experts in child sexual abuse.